weezah/UnitTestSolutionPostProcessor/README.md

 # UnitTestSolutionPostProcessor
-Adds a UnitTest project to the Unity generated solution
+Adds a UnitTest project to the Unity generated solution every time unity imports assets.
+Working with Unity and Unit tests can be boring as every time a new file is added through Unity the sln file is re-generated and the refereces to other projects are lost.
+This script is meant to solve this problem.

 ### Usage ###